indeedeng/iwf/gen/iwfidl/docs/WorkflowStateStartResponse.md

 NewWorkflowStateStartResponseWithDefaults instantiates a new WorkflowStateStartResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetLocalActivityInput

+`func (o *WorkflowStateStartResponse) GetLocalActivityInput() string`

+GetLocalActivityInput returns the LocalActivityInput field if non-nil, zero value otherwise.

+### GetLocalActivityInputOk

+`func (o *WorkflowStateStartResponse) GetLocalActivityInputOk() (*string, bool)`

+GetLocalActivityInputOk returns a tuple with the LocalActivityInput field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLocalActivityInput

+`func (o *WorkflowStateStartResponse) SetLocalActivityInput(v string)`

+SetLocalActivityInput sets LocalActivityInput field to given value.

+### HasLocalActivityInput

+`func (o *WorkflowStateStartResponse) HasLocalActivityInput() bool`

+HasLocalActivityInput returns a boolean if a field has been set.

 ### GetUpsertSearchAttributes